JetBrains/teamcity-vscode-extension/README.md

 * `TeamCity: Signin` – This command is used for signing in to a TeamCity server.
 When required credentials are provided they are send to TeamCity server to validate them and get internal user information.
 If validation is passed, it will be stored securely if possible on user computer and used to connect to Team City server.
-If secure storaging is not possible only domain name and account name will be stored at the vscode global settings.

 * `TeamCity: Signout` – This command is used for siggning out from a TeamCity server.